rkingery/sm-mentorship/questions.md

 All that said, you should know roughly what each of these position titles mean.
 If not, I highly encourage you to google them before hand so you know what you're getting yourself into.
 This [report](https://workera.ai/candidates/report/) may help you understand data science roles better.

 ## What type of projects do your mentees work on?
-I'm willing to advice mentees on a broad range of data science projects.
+I'm willing to advise mentees on a broad range of data science projects.
 Anything involving analyzing and building tools around: tabular data (SQL), text (NLP), images or video (computer vision), speech, time series, etc. I do strongly prefer that projects have a large machine learning component to them.

 Some of my past mentees have worked on applications involving:
 - Translating Russian handwritten text to English using OCR and NLP